Wouldn’t it be nice to have a fortuneteller in projects?

 Projects rarely go according to the plan.

-The reality is that the road to project completion is filled with major changes and obstacles, which we as travellers on it need to be able to face and adapt to.
+The reality is that the road to project completion is filled with major changes and obstacles, which we as travelers on it need to be able to face and adapt to.

 As stated earlier, the ultimate goal of a Project Controller is to make sure that the project reaches its final destination on time and within budget.